mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsAPIKit.md

 To perform auto suggest use `MapplsAutoSearchAtlasOptions` class to pass query parameter to get auto suggest search with an option to pass region in parameter `withRegion`, which is an enum of type `MapplsRegionType`.
 If no value is passed for region, It will take default value which is India.

-`MapplsRegionType` is used to validate and get result for different countries.
-Currently five countries are supported including India which are Sri Lanka, India, Bhutan, Bangladesh, Nepal.
+`MapplsRegionType` is used to validate and get result for different countries availble with Mappls [200+ countries & territories](https://github.com/MapmyIndia/mapmyindia-rest-api/blob/master/docs/countryISO.md)

 Additionally you can also set location and restriction filters in object of `MapplsAutoSearchAtlasOptions`.